 When a malicious insider wants to steal your data, they start with the systems they are permitted to use and then move laterally to reach higher value targets.
-Similarly, most external hacks breach the perimeter at a low-value system, such as a contractor portal, and then use that opening to reach a high value asset.
+Similarly, most external hacks breach the perimeter at a low-value system, such as a contractor portal, and use that opening to reach a high-value asset.
 The common denominator of all of these threats is lateral movement.

 The Office of Personnel Management (OPM) breach, the breaches of the White House and the State Department, as well as recent breaches of the intelligence community demonstrate that lateral movement is foundational and an enabler to data theft.